-It’s a common scenario: moms have everything they need for their new arrival, but completely space on buying themselves a fabulous nursing bra.
-Don’t wait for discomfort to drive necessity.
+It’s a common scenario: moms have everything they need for their new arrival but completely forget to buy themselves a fabulous nursing bra.
+Don’t wait for discomfort to create demand.
 Take your time to consider how a perfect fitting nursing bra will fit with your lifestyle.

 A good nursing bra is more than just “a bra without underwire.”
 The best postpartum bras are made from soft, stretchy, non-abrasive materials, with easy one-handed access for breastfeeding.
-Deeanne Akerson, creator of Kindred Bravely nursing and maternity wear, offers three essential tips for the best nursing bra fitting.
+To help you find the best bra, we’ve compiled three tips for choosing the right bra… based on three common mistakes moms often make.

-“When should I buy a nursing bra?” is a common question.
-Not only will your breasts change a lot during pregnancy, but you'll continue to undergo size fluctuations the first two months post-birth based on milk supply.
-Most experts agree that the most accurate time to size yourself for more structured nursing bras is three to four months after delivery, which gives you time to establish and regulate your milk supply.
+Many experts agree that the most accurate time to size yourself for more structured nursing bras is three to four months after delivery, which gives you time to establish and regulate your milk supply.
 The best time to measure is midday, when the breasts are full, before a feeding.
-A professional fitting is free at places like Nordstrom’s and most boutiques where maternity clothes are sold.

-Many women wait until their third trimester (around eight months) to buy their nursing bras, as they have gained most of their “baby weight” and undergone most major body shape changes by then.
-The size your breasts are at eight months should be fairly close to what size you’ll be eight weeks post-birth, when your body has learned to regulate its milk supply.
+If you want to purchase nursing bras before you deliver, try to wait until you’re around eight months pregnant.
+By then you will have gained most of your baby weight and undergone most major body shape changes.
+The size your breasts are at eight months should be fairly close to what size you’ll be eight weeks post-birth when your body has learned to regulate its milk supply.

 Each brand has its own nursing bra fitting guide or nursing bra size calculator.
 So even if you have referenced another website for your measurements, you should always check the manufacturer’s website to make sure you have the most accurate estimate.